gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 41: March 10, Tuesday
+**Today's Progress**: Working on a survey form, some algorithms in FCC and practicing Ruby on Rails with React.js.

 ## Day 40: March 09, Monday
 **Today's Progress**: Completed a tribute page for Brad Traversy, thanks to florin-pop's guide.